NASA facilities: Transferred from the Army

-George C. Marshall Space Flight Center (MSFC), located on the Redstone Arsenal near Huntsville, Alabama, is one of NASA's largest centers.
-MSFC is where the Saturn V rocket and Spacelab were developed.
+Marshall Space Flight Center (MSFC), located on the Redstone Arsenal in Huntsville, Alabama, is one of NASA's largest centers.
+MSFC is where the Saturn V rocket and Skylab were developed.
 Marshall is NASA's lead center for International Space Station (ISS) design and assembly; payloads and related crew training; and was the lead for Space Shuttle propulsion and its external tank.
 From December 1959, it contained the Launch Operations Directorate, which moved to Florida to become the Launch Operations Center on July 1, 1962.
 The MSFC was named in honor of General George C. Marshall.
 The center also operates the Michoud Assembly Facility (MAF) in New Orleans, Louisiana to build and assemble hardware components for space systems.

 Built by NASA

 Goddard Space Flight Center (GSFC), located in Greenbelt, Maryland, was commissioned by NASA on March 1, 1959.
 It is the largest combined organization of scientists and engineers in the United States dedicated to increasing knowledge of the Earth, the Solar System, and the Universe via observations from space.
 GSFC is a major U.S. laboratory for developing and operating unmanned scientific spacecraft.
 GSFC conducts scientific investigation, development and operation of space systems, and development of related technologies.
 Goddard scientists can develop and support a mission, and Goddard engineers and technicians can design and build the spacecraft for that mission.
 Goddard scientist John C. Mather shared the 2006 Nobel Prize in Physics for his work on COBE.
 GSFC also operates two spaceflight tracking and data acquisition networks (the Space Network and the Near Earth Network), develops and maintains advanced space and Earth science data information systems, and develops satellite systems for the National Oceanic and Atmospheric Administration (NOAA).
 External facilities of the GSFC include the Wallops Flight Facility at Wallops Island, Virginia, the Goddard Institute for Space Studies at Columbia University, and the Katherine Johnson Independent Verification and Validation Facility in West Virginia.

-John C. Stennis Space Center, originally the Mississippi Test Facility, is located in Hancock County, Mississippi, on the banks of the Pearl River at the Mississippi–Louisiana border.
+Stennis Space Center (SSC), originally the Mississippi Test Facility, is located in Hancock County, Mississippi, on the banks of the Pearl River at the Mississippi–Louisiana border.
 Commissioned on October 25, 1961, it was NASA's largest rocket engine test facility until the end of the Space Shuttle program.
 It is currently used for rocket testing by over 30 local, state, national, international, private, and public companies and agencies.
 It also contains the NASA Shared Services Center.